RedisLabs/redislabs-docs/content/rs/getting-started/crdbs.md

 database access port differently for each containers to make sure that all containers can be accessed from the host OS that is running the containers.

-Note: You may have to increase the amount of RAM allocated to Docker on your computer.
-This setting is under Preferences -\> Advanced.

 ## Step 2: Setup Two Clusters

 1. For cluster 1, direct your browser to **https://localhost:8443** on the